collinjlesko/dynatrace-monitoring-as-service/README.md

 2. Push deployment information to entities defined in monspec.json

 ## Lab 6: Management Zones: Provide Access Control to data based on Meta-Data
+[Management Zones](https://www.dynatrace.com/news/blog/grant-fine-grained-access-rights-using-management-zones-beta/) allow us to define who is going to see and who has access to what type of FullStack data.
+There are many ways to slice your environment - and it will depend on your organizational structure & processes.
+In our tutorial we can assume that we have the following teams
+* a Frontend and a Backend Team (responsible for any Node.js services)
+* a Dev Team responsible for the whole Development Environment
+* an Architecture Team responsible for Development & Staging
+* an Operations Team responsible for all Infrastructure (=all Hosts)
+* a Business Team responsible for all applications

+Lets create Management Zones that will give each team access to the data they are supposed to see!

+**Step 1: Create Management Zone for Frontend & Backend**
+1. Go to Settings -> Preferences -> Management Zones
+2. Create a Zone named "Frontend Services"
+3. Add a new rule for "Services"
+4. Define a condition for SERVICE_TYPE=FRONTEND
+5. Select "Apply to underlying process groups of matching services"
+6. Add a second rule for SERVICE_TYPE=BACKEND
+7. Save and test the Management Zone in the Smartscape View

+**Step 2: Create Management Zone for Dev Team**
+Create a Zone that shows ALL entities that are tagged with Environment=Development

+**Step 3: Create Management Zone for Architect Team** Create a Zone that shows ALL entities that are tagged with Environment=Development or Environment=Staging

+**Step 4: Create Management Zone for Operations** Create a Zone for all HOSTS & Processes.

+**Step 5: Create Management Zone for Business**
+Create a Zone that covers all Web Applications

+**Lab Lesson Learned**
+1. Management Zones allow us to create filter on all fullstack monitored data
+2. Management Zones can also be used for access control!

 ## Lab 7: Automatically query key metrics important for YOU!
 The Dynatrace REST API provides easy access to [Smartscape (=Topology Data)](https://www.dynatrace.com/support/help/dynatrace-api/topology-and-smartscape/what-does-the-topology-and-smartscape-api-provide/) as well as [Timeseries (=Performance Metrics)](https://www.dynatrace.com/support/help/dynatrace-api/timeseries/how-do-i-fetch-the-metrics-of-monitored-entities/).
 Basically everything we see in the Dynatrace UI can be queried and accessed via the API.
 This allows us to answer questions such as